Pain & Comfort

 Rhinoplasty is far less painful than most people fear.
 The bigger challenge is patience with swelling — not pain.

 Have a specific concern?
-Ask Dr. Ekincioglu directly in a remote consultation.
+Ask Dr. Ekincioglu directly in a remote consultation, or read our 2026 cost guide.